ayonkov1/nuxt-pinia-e-commerce-shop/README.md

-# Nuxt 3 Minimal Starter

-## **E-Commerce Webshop Project**
+# **E-Commerce Webshop Project with Vue, Nuxt and Pinia**

+### Quickstart

+`npm/yarn install` > `npm/yarn dev`

 ### **Introduction**

-This project is an educational exercise designed to deepen my understanding of modern front-end development frameworks, specifically Vue.js, Nuxt.js, and Pinia.
+This project is an educational exercise designed to deepen my understanding of modern front-end development frameworks, specifically **Vue.js**, Nuxt.js, and Pinia.
 The goal is to create a fully-functional e-commerce webshop that simulates real-world application scenarios, providing hands-on experience with a wide array of technologies and best practices.

 ### **Scope**